turingschool-examples/whats_going_on_with_cors/README.md

 # What's Going On with Cors?

 The goal of this activity is to leverage our collective FE and BE knowledge to explain how this application works.
-At the end of this activity you should have more understanding of how the other side of the stack functions as well as a diagram that illustrates how information flows between FE and BE.
+At the end of this activity you should have a diagram that illustrates how information flows between FE and BE, and a deeper understanding of how to mitigate CORS issues in a service-oriented environment.

 ## Learning Goals

 * Understand how information flows between the FE and BE
 * Understand common misconceptions and pain points experienced by FE and BE devs
-* Meet students in the other program

 ## Warm Up